benmulhollandpsl/Word-Guess-Game/README.md

 ___
 #### history and future itirations
-the irony of choosing a megaman themed guessing game is it's hard to lose as typing MAN will get you almost half of most of the words.
+the irony of choosing a Megaman themed guessing game is it's hard to lose as typing MAN will get you almost half of most of the words.

 I plan to take the lessons learned from this assignment to create a word guess with musical terms to help with a classroom music teaching environment.